-The Group's two key products, CDX antibodies and Hu-PHEC cell therapy, are currently in preclinical development.
-In addition, the Group's AHC product is currently the subject of three collaborations with other pharmaceutical companies to evaluate AHCs' effectiveness as platforms for disease modelling and drug discovery.
+The Group's two key products, CDX antibodies and Hu-PHEC cell therapy, are currently in preclinical development, along with a CAR-T therapy candidate also based on the Group's antibodies.
+In addition, the Group's AHC product is currently the subject of collaborations with other pharmaceutical companies to evaluate AHCs' effectiveness as platforms for disease modelling and drug discovery.

-The Directors monitor product development through preclinical results.
+The Directors monitor product development through pre-clinical results.
 The CDX product has been successfully evaluated in the Group's proprietary humanised mouse model, achieving its proof of concept.
-Furthermore, we have achieved a notable demonstration of CDX's activity versus AML cells cultured in vitro.
+Furthermore, we have achieved a notable demonstration of CDX's activity versus AML cells in vitro and in vivo.
 If successful, the Company may be able to use the CDX product to eliminate R/R AML in patients who qualify for bone marrow transplantation.
 The Company is also investigating the possibility of using its CDX antibodies in combination with other treatments for AML to increase their effectiveness.